DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 # Analysis
 The majority of my analysis will be on part 2 on this project.
 However, what's the point of doing all of this work without a little bit of fun?
 Below, I'll grab some of the variables from my test base data set (non-aggregated) and perform k-means clustering analysis.
 Essentially, I want to see if there are any true subgroups among my data points, or if the variables I use just appear random.

-<b> Shots & Goals for Home & Away Teams </b><p></p>
+<b> Shots & Goals for Home & Away Teams - Raw Data </b><p></p>
-Here, I want to see if there are any patterns among shots and goals for teams.
+For my analysis, I want to see if there are any patterns among shots and goals for home and away teams.
 Hockey is a complex sport, but there is one myth that fans and sports analysts assume in this sport - shots = more goals.
-While I don't disagree with this by any means, there is clearly more to an outcome of a hockey game than shots.
+While I agree with this, I do believe there is more to an outcome of a hockey game than just shots.
 Yes, goals ultimately decide the outcome of the game.
 However, more shots doesn't mean that a team is more likely to walk away with a win.
+I've seen plenty of games where a standout goalie performance steals the win, but it certainly can't hurt to have more shots just in case. <i> I'll add a note here that my first shot at this analysis is using my data the way it is. </i> I'll explain below after the first attempt.

 First, I'll want to find the opimtal amount of clusters for my data.
 Using the "within groups of sum of squares" approach, I can plot my data points and use the 'elbow method' to find the opimal amount of clusters.
 The below code is the function I'll use to set up the data:
 ```